tedigc/weproof/README.md

 # WeProof

+WeProof is a web application that uses the power of crowdsourcing to help non-native English speakers proof-read their written English, be it in the form of essays, reports or dissertations.
+This project endeavors to take advantage of the untapped crowdsourcing potential of Universities, in the form of students and staff, and provide much needed assistance to the international and non-native English speaking student populations at Universities around the country.

 ## Quick Start

 Clone the repository.
 Ensure you have npm installed and install all necessary node modules for the root, client, and server